-Join Garrick Chow for an in-depth discussion in this video Understanding best practices for contacting people via InMail, part of Up and Running with LinkedIn Premium Job Seeker.
+Join Garrick Chow for an in-depth discussion in this video Understanding best practices for contacting people via InMail, part of Learning LinkedIn Premium Job Seeker.

 - As I mentioned earlier, when you upgrade to a Job Seeker account, one of the benefits you receive is the ability to send three free InMail messages per month.
 Again, InMail is the LinkedIn messaging system that allows you to send messages to people outside of your network.
 Meaning people you're not directly connected with.
 It allows you to contact people like hiring managers without having to first connect with them.
 If you don't use your three InMails each month, they'll roll over into the next month for up to 90 days.
 On the other hand, if you need more InMails, you can purchase more, and use up to 10 InMail credits each month.

 Now, there's a reason that InMail credits are not doled out to everyone with free accounts, and why extra credits cost money.
 InMail isn't supposed to be used casually, or worse, for spammy purposes.
 You should always have a clear reason for sending an InMail that should be obvious to your recipient.
 For example, you might be contacting someone to ask for their expert advice, or assistance with a business matter.
 Or you might use InMail to directly contact recruiters to inquire about a job you're interested in.
 So to see how this works, I have a profile open for someone James is not connected with, and since they're not connected, I see the button to send Robert an InMail.